Geometric Neural Network based on Phase Space for BCI-EEG decoding: Material and Methods

 \subsubsection{Symmetric Positive Definite Neural Networks Components}

 In the context of geometry neural networks, \citet{huang2017riemannian} proposed the neural network SPDNet with three SPD layers:

-\paragraph{\textbf{BiMap Layer:}} The bi-linear mapping level aims at creating more compact and discriminating SPD matrices just like the convolutional level, with the complication, however, that SPD matrices live in a Riemannian space.
-We can describe the equation as
+\paragraph{\textbf{BiMap Layer:}} The bi-linear mapping level aims at creating more compact and discriminating SPD matrices just like the convolutional layer in a standard DL network, with the complication, however, that SPD matrices live in a Riemannian space.
+We can describe the equation of the BiMap layer as